-Join Todd Perkins for an in-depth discussion in this video Building the data model and constants, part of Developing for the Apple iCloud API with iOS (2013).
+Join Todd Perkins for an in-depth discussion in this video Building the data model and constants, part of iOS App Development: Apple iCloud API (2013).

 Now, as we have discussed earlier, this app is going to use the…ModelViewController design pattern.…So as part of the model, we're going to create a class to hold all the data and…we'll access the data through static methods.…We'll also create a file to hold our constant values.…So I am going to press Command+N to create a new file, and I'll choose…Other, Empty, and click Next, we'll call this file Constants.h, and then I'll click Create.…

 In Constants.h I'm going to define three values.…So, we'll define one called kDefaultText, we'll set it equal to New Note, this is…going to be the default text when you create a New Note, and then we'll define…another value called kAllNotes, this is going to represent the key that holds…all the notes in user defaults.
 Call this notes.
 And then finally, we'll…define kDetailView, that will represent the DetailViewController, and we'll call this showDetail.…